MotasemAlfarra/Data_Dependent_Randomized_Smoothing/README.md

 `pip install ddsmoothing-python`

+Next, import the package in your python code by running"

+`import ddsmoothing`

 Then import the opimization class `OptimizeIsotropicSmoothingParameters` from our package in your python code.
 This class takes a PyTorch model, a DataLoader and a device.

 `def __init__(self, model: torch.nn.Module, test_loader: torch.utils.data.DataLoader, device: str = "cuda:0"):`